-This two-week workshop provides a comprehensive overview of policy analysis and development, taking an in-depth look at how to use research and other types of evidence to evaluate the effect and impact of policy decisions.
+This two-week workshop provides a comprehensive overview of policy analysis and development, with a heightened relevance in light of the COVID-19 pandemic and taking an in-depth look at how to use research and other types of evidence to evaluate the effect and impact of policy decisions.

 What the workshop will cover

 • Understanding of the meaning, potential and development of evidence-based policy-making